 A place where someone screams at the stupidity of the architect who designed K R Puram Bridge every single day.
 Where you know that when your friend says he will reach in 5 mins, he will actually be there in 1 hour.
 Where no one is ever on time and being late is a trend.
 Where you secretly pray that the street dog doesn’t bite you when you walk back home from the bus stand on a quiet night.
 Where you would rather spend an afternoon shopping at Commercial Street than an hour at U B city.
 Where you still get confused between the various entrances of LalBagh only to find yourself back to the place where you started from.
 Where you have to spend a dedicated amount of time every day stuck in traffic.

 They say that the way to a person’s heart is through their stomach.
 And that is one of the main reasons why I love Bangalore.
-You are spoilt with countless choices.
-Like the delicious dosas at MTR or Vidyarthi bhavan.
+You are spoilt with countless choices when it comes to food in Bangalore.
+Like the delicious dosas at MTR or Vidyarthi Bhavan.
 Like the Idli vada at Brahmins.
 Like the biriyani at Meghanas.
-Like the awesome buffet at Barbeque nation.
+Like the awesome buffet at Barbeque Nation.
 You feel incomplete if you didn’t have a DBC at corner house.
-There are days when you feel like having a lazy set meal at Mynt, Taj Westend whereas on other days you crave for the omelets at Koshy’s.
-As I am writing this, I am day dreaming about my favorite dessert places.
+There are days when you feel like having a lazy set meal at Mynt, Taj Westend whereas on other days you crave for the omelettes at Koshy’s.
+As I am writing this, I am daydreaming about my favourite dessert places.
 A place where some friends argue that Toit is best for brewed beers whereas others argue that Windmills serve the best beer while some may argue that Pecos or Windsor is still the best place.
 Where you head to V V Puram (Food Street) on a lazy Saturday evening for street food or binging on Ramzan food at Frazer town (Yet to do this one).
-Yes we are spoilt with choices and cuisines here in Bangalore.
+Yes, we are spoilt for choices and cuisines here in Bangalore.

 Bangalore for me is a place of first love, heartbreaks and renewed hope.
 A place where I spent hours buried in a book at Blossoms or Landmark or Crosswords.
 A place where I would get caught every single time by my dad while sneaking into the house at odd hours.
 A place where you celebrated India’s World cup victory.A place where the love of our lives was born.

-A work place where I spent almost every waking hour at the office trying to get ahead in the rat race called life.
-A place where I work for one of the best bosses and that is the only reason I still work in that company even after 9 whole years.
-A work place which boasts about the best employee facilities in India.
+A workplace where I spent almost every waking hour at the office trying to get ahead in the rat race called life.
+A place where I work for one of the best bosses and that is the only reason I worked in that company for 9 whole years.
+A workplace which boasts about the best employee facilities in India.

 But the best thing about this city are the people.
 The ones that welcomed us with open hands.
 That cop who smiles and waves his hand every day on your way to work.
 That security guard at work who wishes you Good morning and good night every single day and you miss him when he goes on leave.
 That bus driver who becomes happy when you converse with him in broken Kannada.
 Those auto wallahs with whom you fight with almost every single time.
 The eunuchs that scare you but you still pity them.
 The street vendors who always have a smile on their faces.
 The countless new friends you have made over the past 9.5 years (you know who you are).